hailenwashere/amongusbot/README.md

 # amongusbot
 to make sure we stop spamming the code in discord smh

+- make sure your bot is in the server already
-replace the DISCORD_TOKEN with the token of the bot
+- replace the DISCORD_TOKEN with the token of the bot